WukLab/wuklab_sysml/content/posts/vdcores.md

 1. **Read-read without dependency** are allowed to be reordered in memory core.
 2. **Read-after-write without dependency** are allowed to be overlapped: read could execute first and write to be committed later when dependency satisfied.
 3. **Read/write with control flow:** decouple control decisions (issue) from memory completion so that control does not unnecessarily block data movement.

+> VDCores also draws on ideas from microarchitectural design.
+Its core approach is to rebalance responsibilities between the runtime and the programmer/compiler:
+> - **Programmers/Compiler** focus on specifying *what* must happen and being precise about dependencies (what consumes what), rather than hand-inlining a separate "prefetch" phase and then a "compute" phase.
+> - **The runtime** owns control flow and runtime management: scheduling memory/compute operations, managing in-flight instructions, and allocating local memory spaces as they become available.

+For readers interested in how we efficiently implement this abstraction on real GPU hardware, see the [Deep Dive](#deep-dive-turning-gpu-sms-into-virtual-decoupled-cores) at the end of this post.

 Here's a quick example of how VDCores simplify the programming and at the same time covers the common performance pitfall for you.
 We build VDCores by composing only 5 basic compute instructions and 23 memory/control instructions, and use them to compose all operators used in QWen-8B inference.
 Compared to a state-of-the-art megakernel implementation, [Mirage Persistent Kernel](https://github.com/mirage-project/mirage), VDCores use **67% fewer** lines of code and achieves over **12% performance** gain.